Skip to main content

 Category: entity · Methodology v4.5

-Entity grounding measures how clearly your site declares its real-world identity to AI knowledge systems.
+Entity grounding measures how clearly your site declares who it is to AI knowledge systems.

 Signal Source